phillipmonroe/CS481-X-S20-capstone-bsu-transit/docs/DesmondPorth.md

 Homework specific for myself
 &nbsp;&nbsp;Add initial Angular files to our project code base
 &nbsp;&nbsp;&nbsp;&nbsp; - Accomplished with ng new
 &nbsp;&nbsp;Look into using a third party to manage logins to our front end

+## 3/13/2020
+Use Google single sign in to manage login authentication.
+Developed more clear questions for Katie:
+&nbsp;&nbsp;What type of ticket do we provision?
+&nbsp;&nbsp;Login system would we be limited to
+&nbsp;&nbsp;&nbsp;&nbsp;Google SSO
+&nbsp;&nbsp;&nbsp;&nbsp;Amazon
+&nbsp;&nbsp;&nbsp;&nbsp;Auth0
+&nbsp;&nbsp;Will users be able to buy other passes using CityGo account
+Developed more clear questions for Masabi:
+&nbsp;&nbsp;What identifies a rider?
+&nbsp;&nbsp;&nbsp;&nbsp;Do we have access to that Resource?
+&nbsp;&nbsp;Access to product?
+Upon termination grace period is remaining employee pass Employer pays CityGo base membership, pushing passes Employer pays CityGo base membership, not pushing passes Unaffiliated, city go manages pushing passes